me16eskandari/Kamva/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br/>
-This project have 4 main directories under src:
+This project have 4 main directories under src:<br/>
-  --  components: where all components such as BingMap placed in.
+  --  components: where all components such as BingMap placed in.<br/>
-  --  containers: Containers (pages) placed in here.
+  --  containers: Containers (pages) placed in here.<br/>
-  --  Models: Models for props and state placed in here.
+  --  Models: Models for props and state placed in here.<br/>
-  --  Service: GeoLocationApi which provide user location, and BingMapLoader which is a static class and load necassary script for bing map placed in here.
+  --  Service: GeoLocationApi which provide user location, and BingMapLoader which is a static class and load necassary script for bing map placed in here.<br/>

 ## Available Scripts